iwatkot/maps4fs/README.md

 ## Bugs and feature requests
 ➡️ Please, before creating an issue or asking some questions, check the [FAQ](docs/FAQ.md) section.<br>
 If you find a bug or have an idea for a new feature, please create an issue [here](https://github.com/iwatkot/maps4fs/issues) or contact me directly on [Telegram](https://t.me/iwatkot) or on Discord: `iwatkot`.

+## Special thanks

+Of course, first of all, thanks to the direct [contributors](https://github.com/iwatkot/maps4fs/graphs/contributors) of the project.

+But also, I want to thank the people who helped me with the project in some way, even if they didn't contribute directly.
+Here's the list of them:

+- [Ka5tis](https://github.com/Ka5tis) - for investigating the issue with a "spiky terrain" and finding a solution - changing the `DisplacementLayer` size to a higher value.
+- [Kalderone](https://www.youtube.com/@Kalderone_FS22) - for useful feedback, suggestions, expert advice on the map-making process and highlihting some important settings in the Giants Editor.